 To learn more about what a transcriptionist does, click here.

 Transcription requires accuracy, discretion, confidentiality, and the ability to work quickly and efficiently while meeting deadlines and producing transcripts that are of the highest quality.
 Your work must be exact and meet the highest standards.
 If you like attention to detail and have the desire to meet or exceed your client's expectations, then transcription is for you!

 Take a free quiz on our website to find out.

 You will need to be able to type at a high skill level.
 This includes accuracy, efficiency and the ability to constantly meet tight deadlines.
 You will be required to be as professional as possible at all times.
 Your spelling, punctuation, and grammar skills should be finely honed.
 You should also be proficient in both phone and office etiquette.

 Working from home as a transcriptionist offers many benefits, including working at your own pace and according to your own schedule.
 You have no commute time, and the comforts of home are easily accessible.
 You do not have to worry about sick days or if your children miss school.
 Working from home allows you the freedom to take breaks as they are needed, allowing you to relax and return to work refreshed.

 Get more insights over here, "4 Benefits You’re Missing Out On by Not Working in Transcription".

-Depending on your skill level and expertise, you can expect to earn anywhere from $20 to $45 an hour as an at home transcriptionist.
-In the beginning, your pay will be on the low end of the scale.
+Depending on your skill level and expertise, you can expect to earn anywhere from $20 to $45 an hour as an at-home transcriptionist.
+In the beginning, your payment will be on the low end of the scale.
 The more clients and experience you get, the higher your pay will be.
 When you start to prove your skill and earn a reputation for timely, quality service, you will be able to charge higher rates.

 In order to understand the job and its requirements, it is important that you receive the proper training.
 Once you have been trained, take the test and become certified within your state.
 This not only allows you to become bonded, it also gives you credibility and will help you to build a solid reputation.